eitje-app/forms/README.md

 # Forms: opiononated React (web & native) forms library

-This library empowers you to write feature-packed forms with only a few lines of code.
+This library empowers you to write feature-packed forms with only a few lines of code.rts It exports three main components, the most important/core component being 'Form':

 ## Base example